basedanarki/basedanarki/README.md

 ### 💞️ Looking to Collaborate

-We're all about helping yoated AI researchers, developers, anime pfp freaks, artists, dreamer-doers, doer-builders, and other autists achieve the greatness you're destined for, and monetize.
-Especially young people who haven't self-actualized their yoatedness yet —just have good work ethic, literally work all days and most nights on interesting, directionally correct stuff... and the money comes easy just by trying really hard.
+We're all about helping yoated anime pfp freaks, AI researchers, developers, artists, dreamer-doers, doer-builders, and miscellaneous autists achieve the greatness you're destined for, and monetize.
+Especially young people who aren't yet fully embodying their inner-yoat yet —just have good work ethic, literally work all days and most nights on interesting, directionally correct stuff... and the money comes easy just by trying really hard.

-You don’t have to work at a billions-printing, public-facing chatbot AI lab; let's do a distributed one OUR WAY and do it kickass. (join us!) 🌐🧠
+You don’t have to work at a billions-printing, public-facing chatbot AI lab; it's more fun and interesting building a distributed coallition of labs OUR WAY and doing it kickass. (join us!) 🌐🧠

 (fw [@joywriteai on X](https://x.com/joywriteai) / [@joywriteai on GitHub](https://github.com/joywriteai))